UPDATE (15 November 2016): Playeum's newest exibition, 'A World Full of Stories', opened to public on 15 Nov 2016.

 Cost: (For walk-in admission) Infants (under 2 years old) Free | Toddlers aged 2-3 S$25 | Kids aged 4-17 S$58 Adults aged 18-59 S$35 | Senior Citizens (aged 60 & above) S$25

 *Online purchases are entitled to 5% discount off walk-in ticket prices

 *Enjoy 10% discount off walk-in ticket prices when paying with a Maybank Credit or Debit Card

 Playeum is NOT an Indoor Playground with the tallest slide or biggest ball pit in Singapore.
 Instead, it is Singapore's first Children's Centre for Creativty and an independent charity which champions children through play and creativity.
 Located at Gillman Barracks, Playeum is a museum without walls which hopes to inspire children through self-directed exploration and learning and in the process, establish a culture of meaningful and impactful play.

+Full of Stories’ consists of ELEVEN installations in total!
 Check out my preview guide HERE!

 Address: Blk 47, Malan Road, Gillman Barracks, #01-23, Singapore 109444

 Date: 15 November 2016 - 30 April 2017